sandrosc/HSR.WED3.React/README.md

 ## Atom Setup

 The template already works out of the box with Atom.
 I'd also recommend to install the `nuclide` package for Flow support as well as `prettier-atom` for automatic formatting.

+## WebStorm

+WebStorm can also be used to develop React applications.
+See [this blog post](https://blog.jetbrains.com/webstorm/2016/11/using-flow-in-webstorm/) for setup instructions.